-The education level of Stokesdale citizens is very high relative to the national average among all cities (21.84%): 34.51% of adults in Stokesdale have a bachelor's degree or even advanced degree.
+The population of Stokesdale is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.50% of adults in Stokesdale have a bachelor's degree or even advanced degree.

-The per capita income in Stokesdale in 2010 was $31,398, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
-This equates to an annual income of $125,592 for a family of four.
+The per capita income in Stokesdale in 2018 was $45,554, which is wealthy relative to North Carolina and the nation.
+This equates to an annual income of $182,216 for a family of four.
 However, Stokesdale contains both very wealthy and poor people as well.

 Stokesdale is a very ethnically-diverse town.
 The people who call Stokesdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stokesdale residents report their race to be White, followed by Black or African-American.
-Stokesdale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.86% of the town’s residents.
-Important ancestries of people in Stokesdale include English, Irish, Italian, and European.
+Important ancestries of people in Stokesdale include German, English, Irish, Scots-Irish, and Polish.

 The most common language spoken in Stokesdale is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Langs. of India.